pumanitro/todo-ai/README.md

 - Update Firebase security rules for production
 - The current setup is for development purposes

+## User prompt for cursor:
+Everytime you add new functionality update business-logic.mdc file that is in /.cursor/rules.
+Keep it small, condence, only with essential knowledge.

 ## 📚 Learn More

 - [React Documentation](https://reactjs.org/)